anshrma/aws-marketplace-addon-newrelic-k8-operator/README.md

 You may confirm the Kubernetes Operator `Running` by executing `kubectl get all -n newrelic`.

-To start collecting metrics and ship to New Relic, use the following sample Custom Resource Definition (CRD)
+To start collecting metrics and ship to New Relic, use the following sample Custom Resource Definition (CRD).
+Save the contents of the CRD in `newrelic-bundle.yaml` and apply using `kubectl apply -f newrelic-bundle.yaml`

 ```
 apiVersion: newrelic.com/v1alpha1